karanpratapsingh/learn-go/README.md

 func panic(interface{})
 ```

 The panic is a built-in function that stops the normal execution of the current `goroutine`.
-When a function calls `panic`, the normal execution of the function stops immediately and the control is returned back to the caller.
+When a function calls `panic`, the normal execution of the function stops immediately and the control is returned to the caller.
 This is repeated until the program exits with the panic message and stack trace.

 _Note: We will discuss `goroutines` later in the course._